IT ALL STARTS AT THE COFFEE FARM

 HOW DID WE ROAST THIS COFFEE?

-This coffee is being roasted by Ian T. from 23rd May to 16th June in Long Island City, Queens.
-We typically use the Loring Kestrel roaster for this profile.
+This coffee is being roasted by Ian T. from April 24th to May 18th in Brooklyn.
+We use the Loring Kestrel roaster for this profile.
 We have strict guidelines for each of the coffee profiles, and this roast has to pass the development time ratio test as measured in real-time by the roasting software, Cropster.
 Once it does, it is approved for production.